E-commerce in Asia: Growth of the Online Marketplace

 As the use of online marketplaces becomes more ubiquitous, companies are branching into new types of services.
 Rakuten in Japan has been offering banking services and life insurance since 2000 and 2008, respectively.
 Alibaba in China is providing customers escrow services through Alipay and recently wealth management services through an alliance with China Minsheng Banking Corp.

 In many ways Asia is a leading innovator of online retailing and a testing ground for new types of services.
-For example, after the virtual shopping centre was set up in Seoul, similar virtual showcases started appearing across the world, even in Toronto's rail transportation hub, Union Centre (video).
+For example, after the virtual shopping centre was set up in Seoul, similar virtual showcases started appearing across the world, even in Toronto’s rail transportation hub, Union Centre (video(link is external)).

 Some countries are introducing new international parcel delivery services specifically targeting online marketplace users.
 For example, in 2012, Japan Post started offering an international delivery service for online auctions that is 20 to 40 % cheaper than the traditional international express mail service.
 This creates a greater incentive for Canadians to buy online products from Asia that were previously unavailable or that they would normally get from other sources.

 Ultimately, the next major innovation for online retail is for Asian-based online marketplaces to feature foreign sellers.
 While large multinational corporations like eBay, Yahoo, and Amazon already allow Asian consumers access to internationally shipped goods, Asia’s online marketplaces have yet to capitalize on this.
 This would create an avenue for Canadian SMEs to gain access to a larger consumer base and sell their local products across the region.
 This is the final, integral step for Asia’s online marketplaces to make a challenge for global online retail dominance.